Arsnael/james-project/src/site/markdown/server/manage-webadmin.md

 {
   "fieldName": "supportedFieldName",
   "operator": "supportedOperator",
-  "value": "A plain string that represents the matching value of the corresponding field" }
+  "value": "A plain string representing the matching value of the corresponding field" }
 ```